madjugglers/pattern-book/03_four_person_patterns.md

 ### Slingshot

-This is an 14 club variation on the Y pattern (Oogle) where all of the right hands are synchronized.
+This is a 14 club variation on the Y pattern (Oogle) where all of the right hands are synchronized.

 |             |         |         |